magenta-aps/mox/doc/user/objects.rst

 The fields used in the example ``organisation`` are the following:

 ``organisationegenskaber→brugervendtnoegle``
-    A id for the user.
+    An ID for the user.
 It is not necessarily unique.
 It is intended for the user to recognise the object.
 Required.

 ``organisationegenskaber→organisationsnavn``